longhorn/website/content/docs/1.6.0/v2-data-engine/features/selective-v2-data-engine-activation.md

 ## Notice

-Please be aware that V2 volumes can only be created on nodes that enable the V2 Data Engine.
-Ensure to schedule workloads using v2 volumes on the nodes where V2 Data Engine is enabled.
+V2 volume creation is possible only on nodes where the V2 Data Engine is enabled.
+You must schedule workloads that use V2 volumes on such nodes.

 ## Reference